-Yiadom-Boakye depicts black subjects out of time and context, pulled from her own imagination.
-In fact, many of her paintings could represent people from 100 years ago or more.
-She often omits items of clothing, such as shoes, so that her figures cannot be placed too firmly in any single decade.
-To this end, sheis a storyteller, but in the most subtle and understated terms.
-Her paintings reveal so little, but pose a host of questions; she is asking us, the viewer, to work with her, to spin our own narratives.
+Yiadom-Boakye depicts black subjects out of time and context, pulled from a combination of her imagination and found images and many of her paintings could represent people from 100 years ago or more.
+She often omits items of clothing, such as shoes, so that her figures cannot be placed too firmly in any single decade, and because so little is revealed about individuals in her in paintings we, the viewer, are encouragedto spin our own narratives.

 |What||Lynette Yiadom-Boakye, Tate Britain 2020|